pickaxe828/pickaxe828/README.md

 I’m currently learning JavaScript/ Python.

-My current projects is: [Discord Stories](https://github.com/pickaxe828/Discord-Stories)
+My current projects is: ...
 You could reach me on Discord (Pickaxe828#4395) and Reddit (u/Pickaxe828)!